SanTechIT/CS180PRJ4/README.md

 [1] [Discussion Name]
 [22] [Discussion Name]
 [25] [Discussion Name]
-Or, please type an option:
+Or, please type one of these commands: back create forum delete forum
-back
-create forum
-delete forum